top of page

 Official Framework Overview

-The Work Visibility Framework™ is a core Work Management framework that defines how visible work should be at different levels of an organization to enable coordination, alignment, and trust—without creating noise, friction, or unnecessary oversight.
+The Work Visibility Framework™ is a core Work Management framework that defines how visible work should be across different levels of an organization to enable coordination, alignment, and trust—without creating noise, friction, or unnecessary oversight.

-Visibility is one of the most overlooked dimensions of work management.
-Too little visibility leads to surprises, dropped work, and misalignment.
-Too much visibility creates distraction, anxiety, and inefficiency.
-The Work Visibility Framework™ provides a shared model for determining appropriate visibility based on value, dependencies, and decision-making needs.
+The Work Visibility Framework™ provides a structured model for determining appropriate visibility based on value, dependencies, and decision-making needs.

 The Five Levels of Work Visibility